Skip to main content

 Truck Bed Camper for Dodge Dakota

-Dakota was discontinued in 2011 — but plenty of well-maintained 3rd Gens are still on the road, and they fit the Kimbo 6.
+Dakota was discontinued in 2011.
+But plenty of well-maintained 3rd Gens are still on the road, and they fit the Kimbo 6.

 Recommended Kimbo